-The first-ever Raclette World Championships will gather the creme-de-la-creme of local and foreign producers of this emblematic Valais speciality.
+The Raclette World Championships will gather the creme-de-la-creme of local and foreign producers of this emblematic Valais speciality.

-• Alpine Raw Milk Raclette
+- Alpine Raw cow’s milk Raclette

-Cheeses made with raw milk
+Cheeses made with raw milk - Cow’s milk pasteurized Raclette

-Semi-hard cheeses
+Semi-hard cheeses - Goat’s milk Raclette

 Entries are open to producers from all over the world if their cheeses meet the conditions described in the rules below.